mikemix/mxdiModule/README.md

 # mxdiModule
 Configure dependency injection in Zend Framework 2 using annotations.

-## This code in still in active development and should not be used on production!
+## This code is still in active development and should not be used on production!

 ### Installation